 07958 668 040

-My training as an integrative therapist means that I work within a number of different therapeutic perspectives - Psychodynamic, Humanistic and Person Centred - which will support our work together and we will find the approach that works best for you.
+My training as an integrative therapist means that I work within a number of different therapeutic perspectives - Psychodynamic, CBT, Humanistic and Person Centred - which will support our work together and we will find the approach that works best for you.

 Many years ago I hoped therapy would help me to explore some difficult issues and embark upon a journey of self acceptance.
 As my feelings and understanding of myself slowly changed I became more interested in therapeutic work and began training to become a therapist.